What is Vietnamese Coffee ?

 4: Add 3/4 water on top of the coffees

 Your coffee is now ready to brew.
 Slowly, pour the hot water into the Phin filter, allowing it to drip through for 8 to 10 minutes.
 If the water flows too quickly, try pushing the top filter.
-If it flows too slowly, the grind may be too fine, or the filter may be too tightly screwed in, adjust it accordingly.
+If the coffee flows too slowly, the grind may be too fine or the filter too tightly screwed in, so adjust it accordingly.

 Adding condensed milk to Vietnamese coffee